Giant's Despair Hillclimb

 Author and historian Michael T. Lynch gives us some answers:

-pictured on your site.
 Shelby drove this car to victory in three hill climbs in 1956.
 First was Mt.
 Washington, held on 15 July.
 The following Friday, Shel won at Giant's Despair.
 The next day he won Brynfan Tyddyn in the 500 TR.
 Then on 5 August he used the 375 GP to win the Breakneck Hillclimb.
 The GP car, as you mention, is one of the four that attempted to qualify for Indy in 1952.
 It is the Ascari car, the only one that qualified.
 Note that the body had been modified since the car ran at Indy.
 The car's original serial number was simply No 1.
 That was changed to 0388, in Ferrari's normal sports car numbering series, probably when the bodywork was modified."

 Photographer Earl Gandel offered an interesting anecdote:

-"One other fact about the Ferrari; a technical fix made to keep the rears on the ground during acceleration at the hill climb was a lead weight, wired into the
+"One other fact about the Ferrari; a technical fix made to keep the rears on the ground during acceleration at the hill climb was a lead weight, wired into thetail of the car after a ragged hole was cut in the metal.
+Ah, '50's technology."

 Back to: Fort Worth, TX -- 1957

-Back to: Pete Vanlaw Photo Homepage
+Back to: Pete Vanlaw Photos -- Homepage